biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 ### Exercise 2: Strings

-The `glue` function from the package of the same name allows you to combine literal strings with the values or strings contained in R objects.
+The `glue` function from the package of the same name allows you to combine literal strings with values or strings contained in R objects.
 For instance:

 <div class="highlight">